Workforce Development Unit

 - Do we share your personal data with anyone else?

-Service user/carer data provided as part of expense claims may be shared with staff in the Department’s Nursing, Midwifery and AHP Directorate to enable your payment to be made.
+Information may be shared with Department’s Social Services staff for processing payments to enable your payment to be made.
 Where necessary, appropriate personal data may be shared as part of Departmental audits, but this will always be done in line with GDPR and DPA 2018.

 - Do we transfer your personal data to other countries?